-I very much enjoy my current work in the Public Integrity/National Security Section.
-Our section conducts national security and terrorism investigations.
-It also conducts corruption investigations of public officials, including corrupt law enforcement officers.
-As one example, we recently convicted the Sheriff of Broward County on fraud and tax charges related to undisclosed private business dealings he had with people who were also doing business with his office.
+After my tenure in the Narcotics Section, I worked in the office's Public Integrity/National Security Section.
+The Section conducts national security and terrorism investigations as well as corruption investigations of public officials, including corrupt law enforcement officers.
+As one example, I was part of the team that convicted the Sheriff of Broward County on fraud and tax charges related to undisclosed private business dealings he had with people who were also doing business with his office.

 In short, I cannot imagine a better job as a lawyer than being an AUSA.
-When I applied to work here, I wanted a job where I was doing work that mattered, where I was fighting about issues like justice and liberty rather than about money, and where the marching orders were to do the right thing rather than to win at all costs.
+When I applied to work as one, I wanted a job where I was doing work that mattered, where I was fighting about issues like justice and liberty rather than about money, and where the marching orders were to do the right thing rather than to win at all costs.
 I am happy to report that the job of an AUSA is all those things and more.

 As a final note, if you really want to be an AUSA, do not let repeated frustrations with the application and acceptance process deter you from your goal.
 I started applying for an AUSA position in my hometown of Boston as far back as 2000, but was unsuccessful in landing a position.
 In 2003, despite the fact that my wife and I had bought a house that we liked and despite the fact that we had a one-and-a-half year old toddler, we decided that I should broaden my search.
 Accepting the job in Miami meant uprooting my family and leaving Boston.
 At the time, it was not easy to take that leap.
 But, looking back, it was the best thing I ever could have done.
-2010